Bond amounts and payments

 Maximum bond amounts

-In most cases, a bond cannot be more than one month’s rent.
+In most cases, a bond can't be more than one month’s rent.

 A rental provider can only ask for a higher bond when either: